wiggitywhitney/vibe_practice/docs/journal/engineering-journal.md

 - **Component Status:**
   - The Rainbow component is now responsible for rendering the rainbow image.
-  - The AddSpiderButton is larger and positioned within the rainbow layout container, but its alignment with the left cloud is not yet correct.
+  - The AddSpiderButton is larger and positioned within the rainbow layout container, using restored absolute positioning styles.
   - All component tests are passing.

 - **Development Infrastructure:**